picchiosat/fleet-node-agent/README.md

 * **Hardware Reset:** Supports physical MMDVM HAT reset via GPIO pins (requires RPi.GPIO).
 * **Auto-Healing:** Automatically detects service failures and attempts to restart them.

+### 🤖 Telegram Bot Integration
+The agent features built-in support for **Telegram Bot** notifications.
+This allows system administrators to receive real-time alerts regarding node status, offline services, and critical system events directly on their mobile devices.
+Notifications are highly manageable: they can be dynamically enabled or muted for each individual node directly from the central NOC Fleet Console, ensuring you only get notified when it matters.

 ### 🛠️ Core Configuration Files
 To enable full functionality, you must configure these three files:
 * **`node_config.json`**: The main configuration.
 Here you set your MQTT broker, your unique `client_id` (e.g., `IR3XXX`), and the paths for the lists below.